TautvydasKre/TautvydasKre/README.md

   <img src="https://img.shields.io/badge/Machine%20Learning-%23FF6F00.svg?&style=for-the-badge&logo=tensorflow&logoColor=white" alt="Machine Learning" />
 </p>

-### Other Skills
+### Testing
-- **Project Management**: Understanding of Agile methodologies, including sprints & SCRUM
-- **Linux**: VirtualBox setup, Linux server management
-- **Testing**: UNIT testing, RegEx in Python
+- **Unit Testing**: Experienced with writing and running unit tests in Python using the `unittest` framework to ensure code reliability and correctness.
+- **Regular Expressions**: Proficient in using RegEx for data validation and parsing.

 ## 🌱 Currently Learning
-I am currently enhancing my skills in Python and exploring various topics, including:
+I am actively enhancing my skills in Python and exploring various topics, including:
 - Virtual Environments
 - GUI Development in Python
 - Advanced RegEx and its applications in Python
-- Web Scraping and Data Analysis using libraries like Numpy and Pandas
+- Web Scraping and Data Analysis using libraries like NumPy and Pandas
 - Machine Learning basics
 - Linux server deployment and management with Django